 (For a short video about this topic, click here.)

-An OmniCenter “device template” is a collection of preconfigured device administration settings that can be used to configure groups of your managed devices automatically and simultaneously.
-Device templates make managing the configuration of devices on a network much easier (especially for larger networks), and ensure that the correct settings for different devices are applied consistently across the network.
+Device templates make managing the administration of monitoring settings for managed devices much easier (especially for larger networks), and ensure that the correct settings are applied consistently across your network.

-The following (OmniCenter) device administration settings can be automatically configured using device templates:
+The following monitoring settings can be automatically configured for a device using device templates:

 - Authentication Details